 This post is also available in: Italiano (Italian)

-An anthology of 36 contributing authors experiencing personal loss through the death of a loved one…or the death of an essential part of themselves…tell their stories.
+An anthology with over 30 contributing authors experiencing personal loss through the death of a loved one, or the death of an essential part of themselves, tell their stories.

 These stories are deep, rich and intimate, and they reveal the extreme pain and confusion, the shock and emptiness of living with death.